 Figure~\ref{fig:permutation_importance_uncertainity}(a) shows the permutation importance of all the features.
 Normal stresses (sxx and syy) have the highest F-1 score deviation, which is approximate $~7\%$ less than the base performance, followed by the dynamic friction coefficient.
 Geometric feature width has the least contribution role to determine the earthquake rupture.
 These observations are consistent with the observation of~\citet{ahamed2019machine}, where the authors rank the features based on the random forest feature importance algorithm.

-Since BNN produces a distribution of prediction scores, it can compute the standard deviation (uncertainty) for each shuffled feature.
-Figure~\ref{fig:permutation_importance_uncertainity}(b) shows the uncertainty of each feature of earthquake rupture propagates and arrest class.
-All features have higher uncertainty in the rupture propagation class compare to the rupture arrest.
+From the distribution of prediction scores, the standard deviation was calculated for each shuffled feature.
+Figure~\ref{fig:permutation_importance_uncertainity}(b) shows the uncertainty of each feature of earthquake rupture propagation and arrest.
+All features have higher uncertainty in the rupture propagation compare to the rupture arrest.
 In both classes, the major portion of uncertainty comes from normal stresses.
 Shear stress, height, width, and critical distance ($d_c$) have a similar amount of uncertainty in both of the classes.
-The dynamic friction coefficient and friction drop are also the comparable uncertainty source in rupture to propagate while it is slightly less in earthquake arrest.
+The dynamic friction coefficient and friction drop are also the comparable uncertainty sources in rupture to propagate while it is slightly less in earthquake arrest.

-The above observations imply that normal stress and friction parameters have a greater role in determining the earthquake rupture the local fault surface.
-Although the height and width of a fault are not a significant source of uncertainty, they play a stronger role in influencing the other features.
-For example, in a complex rough fault, the variation of the bending angle of barriers affects stress perturbation, consequently increases the uncertainties.
+The above observations imply that normal stress and friction parameters have a more considerable influence in determining the earthquake rupture.
+Although the height and width of a fault are not a significant source of uncertainty, they play a more influential role in influencing other features.
+For example, in a complex rough fault, the variation of the bending angle of barriers affects stress perturbation, consequently increasing the uncertainty.
 If the angle near the bend is sharp, the variation in traction at the releasing and restraining bend is more prominent.
-Whereas if the barrier is broad, the stress perturbation at the restraining and releasing bend is less noticeable. ~\citet{chester2000stress} find a similar observation that fault geometry impacts the orientation and magnitude of principal stress.
+Whereas if the barrier is broad, the stress perturbation at the restraining and releasing bend is less noticeable. ~\citet{chester2000stress} found a similar observation that fault geometry impacts the orientation and magnitude of principal stress.